GZHU-DVL/TiVQA/README.md

 Usage
 ---
+Dataset Preparation

+We test TiVQA on four datasets, including [KoNViD-1k](http://database.mmsp-kn.de/konvid-1k-database.html), [CVD2014](https://www.mv.helsinki.fi/home/msjnuuti/CVD2014/), [LIVE-Qualcomm](http://live.ece.utexas.edu/research/incaptureDatabase/index.html), and [LSVQ](https://github.com/baidut/PatchVQ), download the datasets from the official website.

-First, you need to run Features Extraction.py to extract content-dependency features and texture features.
-Note that you need to specify specific datasets and corresponding paths, where the default dataset is koNViD-1k.
+First, you need to download the dataset and copy the local address into the videos_dir of [Features Extraction.py](https://github.com/GZHU-DVL/TiVQA/blob/main/Features%20Extraction.py).
+Note that you need to specific datasets and corresponding paths, where the default dataset is koNViD-1k.
 Then run TiVQA.py to test the results.

 ## Requirment
 * torch==1.6.0